Hundreds Of ‘Anti-Witch Marks’ Found In Cave Network Dubbed The ‘Gateway To Hell’

-Experts claims they have found a disturbing amount of “anti-witch” marks in a British cave network.
+Experts claim they have found a disturbing amount of “anti-witch” marks in a British cave network.

 The Mirror reports that an unprecedented number of ancient marks said to stop demonic and evil spirits escaping from the underworld have been found in caves in a limestone gorge in the Midlands.